Common e-commerce vulnerabilities and how to remedy

-AppCheck is a leading security scanning platform that automates the discovery of security flaws within your websites, applications, network, and cloud infrastructure.
+AppCheck is a leading web application scanner that automates the discovery of security flaws within your websites, applications, network, and cloud infrastructure.
 Assessments can be conducted throughout the application life cycle from development to production.
 AppCheck integrates with common development tools such as JIRA and TeamCity and includes a JSON API to allow integration with other tools.

 Specific checks performed by AppCheck that help detect issues with and protect your e-commerce sites include: